BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 # Game of Life rules with tests

-We can create `GameOfLife.Cell` module with function `keep_alive?` responsitble for determine if particular alive cell `{x, y}` should be still alive on the next generation or not.
+We can create `GameOfLife.Cell` module with function `keep_alive?/2` responsitble for determine if particular alive cell `{x, y}` should be still alive on the next generation or not.

 Here is the function with expected arguments: